moloxiao/shanblog/content/posts/saas-test-1.md

 tags = ["Test", "SaaS"]
 description = "This document outlines a practical, phased approach to testing login and registration features in a SaaS application.
 It balances manual testing and E2E automation based on development stage."
 +++
-# Phased Testing Strategy for a SaaS System
+# 'SaaS Test 1 : Phased Testing Strategy for a SaaS System